 Middle School (Forms 3 & 4)

-The curriculum has adopted a spiral approach, so many of the subjects covered within the Lower School are revisited but the content of what is taught is more advanced.
-Subject areas and issues that are explored within the Middle School include: Community; Equality; Discrimination; Human right; Laws; Managing money; How to make healthy choices?
+The curriculum has adopted a spiral approach, so many of the subjects covered in the Lower School are revisited but the content of what is taught is more advanced.
+Subject areas and issues that are explored in the Middle School include: Community; Equality; Discrimination; Human rights; Laws; Managing money; How to make healthy choices?
 How we can be safe online and using social media?
 What makes us enterprising?
 What makes a happy and healthy relationship?
 How can we manage risk including peer pressure?

 The lessons take the form of Circle Time, role play and debates.